fridamariejoergensen/CSS_project/content/network-analysis.md

 To investigate the connections between the Harry Potter characters the universe can be modelled as a social network.
 From the Harry Potter wiki API, we have access to all characters.
 Based on the wiki hyperlinks between the characters, a network of nodes and edges was be created.
 Each node is a character and the references are edges.
 The network is modelled as a directed, weighted graph.
 If character 1 references character 2, an edge is created with a direction from character 1 to 2.
 The edge is weighted by the number of times the wiki page of character 1 references character 2.

 After having filtered the data like explained in the [Data Description](../data-description), there are 1751 characters left, meaning the network has 1751 nodes.
-Based on the hyperlink references, the network has 7853 edges.
+Based on the hyperlink references, the network has 7852 edges.
 The network can be seen below in figure 1:

 <img src="/images/total_network.png"     />
-<i>Figur 1.
+<i>Figure 1.
 The nodes are colored based on the table below.</i>

 <table>
 <tr><td>